'Tis the season to be jolly

 So what is normal?
 There may not be an answer for this but there are different signs to look out for in yourself and also in others.
 For example:

-- Do they find ways to hide how much you are drinking in case family or friends notice?
+- Do you find ways to hide how much you are drinking in case family or friends notice?

 - Does drinking on an empty stomach hit the spot?

-- Do they worry if they have enough drink to go around just in case the shops are closed?
+- Do you worry if you have enough drink to go around just in case the shops are closed?

-- Do they sometimes prefer to drink alone?
+- Do you sometimes prefer to drink alone?

 If this is starting to sound familiar, you may ask yourself: do I drink too much?